2007 •Nintendo DS

 Retroid Pocket Flip 2 pairs the hardware with 5.5 inch, AMOLED Touchscreen, 60 Hz, 1920 x 1080, 16:9, and 400.53 PPI.
 That is the kind of detail stack retro buyers should linger on, because a handheld can be technically capable and still feel wrong if the aspect ratio, sharpness, and scaling story are off.
 The screen protection is listed as Tempered Glass (OCA Laminated), a small clue that often hints at how polished or rough the front face might feel in daily use.

 The controls are described with Cross Lower, inner placement, Dual thumbsticks (L3/R3, Hall) Upper, outer placement, 4 Buttons, L1, R1, L2, R2 Vertical Analog Triggers, and Home, Power, Volume +-.
 That matters more than many spec sheets admit, because the difference between a fun handheld and a fatiguing one often shows up in the D-pad, shoulder shape, and how naturally the thumbs settle into place.
-If the screen is what sells a handheld in screenshots, the controls are what decide whether it earns repeat sessions.
+This is where a retro handheld stops being abstract and starts becoming a piece of physical furniture for your hands.

 The 16:9 aspect ratio adds another layer to the story.
 Retro gaming screens are never neutral.
 They reward some libraries, punish others, and always whisper a preference about how the device expects to be used.